Grandparents' & Third-Party Rights in Pennsylvania

-Aside from grandparents, it is possible for third parties to obtain custody of a child.
-For example, a person standing in loco parentis- meaning in place of the parent – to the child can seek child custody, if the individual has assumed parental status and the biological parents have rescinded their parental duties.
+Aside from grandparents, it is possible for third parties to seek custody of a child.
+For example, a person standing in loco parentis- meaning in place of the parent – to the child can seek child custody, if the individual has assumed parental status of a child, then he or she can seek any form of custody of the child, whether the biological parents have failed in their parental duties or not.

 Furthermore, Act 21 - which was passed in Pennsylvania in 2018 – expanded the categories of people who can request child custody through the courts.
 According to the recent law, any person (who is not a family member) may seek custody, as long as he/she (1) has assumed or is willing to assume responsibility for the child, (b) has the best interests of the child, and (3) neither parent is caring for the child.